-Module M24 - 30 Semester 6 or 7 Duration of module 1 semester Type of module Elective How frequently is the module offered?
-Each semester Admission require- ments None Level Major Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
-Module coordinator/ Prof. Dr. Marco Schmäh responsible Office: 17-013, Tel.: 07121 271 3018 professor marco.schmaeh@reutlingen-university.de Name of lecturer For contact details, see ESB website.
+Module M24 - 30 - NOT OFFERED IN SS 2024 - Semester 6 or 7 Duration of module 1 semester Type of module Elective How frequently is the module offered?
+Each semester Admission requirements None Level Major Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
+Module coordinator/ responsible professor Prof. Dr. Marco Schmäh Office: 17-013, Tel.: 07121 271 3018 marco.schmaeh@reutlingen-university.de Name of lecturer For contact details, see ESB website.
 Prof. Dr. Marco Schmäh Language of instruction English Credits (ECTS) 5 ECTS Total workload 150 hours (60 hours lecture time, 90 hours independent study) Contact hours per week (SWS) 4 hours Examination/ type of assessment Project work (100%) Weighting of grade within overall programme 5/157 Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: expanded familiarity with methods and practical tools for sales management and strengthened understanding of implementation of personell selling.
 This module contributes to the profile in Marketing.
-Methodological competencies: fostering analytical and decision-making skills of the students by using theoretical concepts in lectures and case studies improved ability to work individually and in teams with focus on complex theoretical and analytical models refined oral and written communication skills Personal competencies: analysis of complex situation and execution of professional tools and techniques, present and debate topics on sales management in a com- pelling and convincing manner Course-specific contributions to AoL competency goals (CG 1-6) CG1: The course will be taught in English.
+Methodological competencies: fostering analytical and decision-making skills of the students by using theoretical concepts in lectures and case studies preparation and presentation of team business case study before peers, critical evaluation of colleagues' case studies, research and writing of sales management solutions, participation in seminar sessions Social competencies:

+improved ability to work individually and in teams with focus on complex theoretical and analytical models refined oral and written communication skills Personal competencies: analysis of complex situation and execution of professional tools and techniques, present and debate topics on sales management in a compelling and convincing manner Course-specific contributions to AoL competency goals (CG 1-6) CG1: The course will be taught in English.
 By completion of the course, students will be able to understand and articulate the most relevant terms and abbreviations used in practice and academia in the field of sales management in English.
 In particular, students will be able to discuss sales management problems, to present solutions and to participate in negotiations.
 CG3: The course makes isolated references to ethical aspects.
 Contents will refer to cases of specific situations and behavior in negotiations.
 In particular, students will discuss the role of buying centers and customer relationship management with this regard.
 CG4: Students will learn about sales management responsibilities and skills to select and apply appropriate methods of problem-solving.
 Through a rigorous management approach, students will acquire the ability to apply theoretical concepts to specific practical situations.
 In particular, students prepare sales management cases and solve the issues presented.
-Contents/ indicative syllabus Introduction to Sales Management Value Based Selling Digital Value Selling Buying Center Analysis Understanding Sales Processes Teaching and learning methodology Lectures (seminar character), guest lecture, role plays, case studies Miscellaneous This module contributes to the profile in Marketing.
+Contents/ 1.
+Introduction to Sales Management indicative syllabus 2.
+Value Based Selling 3.
+Digital Value Selling 4.
+Buying Center Analysis 5.
+Understanding Sales Processes Teaching and learning methodology Lectures (seminar character), guest lecture, role plays, case studies Miscellaneous This module contributes to the profile in Marketing.
 Indicative reading list References and access to supplemental readings, videos, cases are provided during lectures; optional textbook: Homburg, C. & Schäfer, H. & Schneider, J. (2016).
 Sales Excellence: Systematic Sales Management (8th ed.)
 Berlin: Springer.
 Ingram, T. N. & LaForge, R.W. & Avila, R. A. & Schwepker, C. H. & Williams, M.R.
 (2019).
-Sales management: Analysis and decision making (10th ed.)
+Sales management: Analysis and decision making (10 th ed.)
 Abingdon: Routledge.